raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ## Conclusion

 The ScanEngine App is specifically suited to scanning ballots using a COTS high-speed duplexing scanner to produce images that can be incorporated in various auditing workflows.
 ScanEngine provides the chain of custody tracking of each ballot scanned, as well as each batch scanned, and can use separator sheets with barcodes to help to organize the images and physical ballots.

+If other methods are used to scan ballots make sure you adhere to file naming rules to produce names that can be sorted to return the files to their original order, and can be used as the basis for the ballot_id without any other changes.